-On May 20, the Brookings Metropolitan Policy Program and George Washington University’s Center for Washington Area Studies (CWAS) will co-host an event to discuss housing growth and affordability in the Capital Region.
-The event will start with the presentation of a new report by CWAS Director Leah Brooks.
-An expert panel will discuss what local governments, developers, and affordable housing advocates can do to make sure the region meets the housing needs of all its residents.
+On May 20, the Brookings Metropolitan Policy Program and George Washington University’s Center for Washington Area Studies (CWAS) co-hosted an event to discuss housing growth and affordability in the Capital Region.
+The event started with the presentation of a new report by CWAS Director Leah Brooks.
+An expert panel discussed what local governments, developers, and affordable housing advocates can do to make sure the region meets the housing needs of all its residents.

-Following the panel discussion, speakers will take questions from the audience.
+Following the panel discussion, speakers answered questions from the audience.